robinssq/api-docs/docs/events.rst

 """""""""""""""""""""""

 You must generate and assign a :ref:`Page Session UUID <page_session_tutorial>` to your events.
-The other fields listed here provide information about your site visitor for deeper analytics and are optional.
-Personal user information that you submit will be automatically obfuscated by our servers before it is stored, in accordance with our `privacy policy`_.
-However, you may elect not to submit this information at all if your visitor is subject to your own data collection opt-outs.
+The other fields listed here provide context about your site visitor and your article for deeper analytics.

 .. list-table::
    :widths: 30 10 60